advdv/brahms/README.md

 - [ ] store the node's sample on disk
 - [ ] measure if lock contention on sampler is too high
 - [ ] only full shutdown gossip agent if no messages arrive anymore
+- [ ] for probing only a subset, use a randomized order approach (Like SWIM) instead of random picking

 ## When to refresh the view
 Refreshing the view seems to be an open design decision.